Draft evasion: Israel

-Russia / Soviet Union
+Russia/Soviet Union

-According to London-based journalist Elisabeth Braw, writing in Foreign Affairs, draft evasion was "endemic" in the Soviet Union during the Soviet–Afghan War, which ended in 1989.
-A declassified Central Intelligence Agency report asserts that the Soviet elite routinely bribed its sons' way out of deployment to Afghanistan, or out of military service altogether.
+According to London-based journalist Elisabeth Braw, writing in Foreign Affairs, draft evasion was "endemic" in the Soviet Union during the Soviet–Afghan War, which ended with Soviet defeat in 1989.
+A declassified Central Intelligence Agency report revealed that the Soviet elite routinely bribed its sons' way out of deployment to Afghanistan, or out of military service altogether.

-In Russia, all men aged 18 through 27 are subject to the military draft.
+In Russia, all men aged 18 through 30 are subject to the military draft, continuing the Soviet practice.
 According to a report from the European Parliamentary Research Service, an organ of the Secretariat of the European Parliament, in the mid-2010s fully half of the 150,000 young men called up each year were thought to be evading the draft.
+During Dmitry Medvedev's presidency, the service duration was reduced from two years to one.

 Invasion of Ukraine

-In September, 2022 during the Russia-Ukraine war over 600,000 mobilization-eligible citizens have left the country to avoid the draft.
-Reportedly, Finland, Georgia, Kazakhstan, and Mongolia became primary, visa-free destinations for Russians seeking to avoid president Vladimir Putin’s mobilization order.
+In September 2022, during the Russian invasion of Ukraine over 600,000 mobilization-eligible citizens left the country to avoid the draft.
+Reportedly, Georgia, Kazakhstan, and Mongolia became primary, visa-free destinations for Russians seeking to avoid President Vladimir Putin’s mobilization order.
+Finland, Poland and the Baltic countries announced they will not offer refuge to Russians fleeing mobilization.

+In January 2023, Kazakhstan announced they were tightening visa rules, a move that is expected to make it more difficult for Russians to remain in the country.
+Kazakhstan said it would extradite Russians wanted for evading mobilization.
+In early 2023, the Biden administration resumed deportations of Russians who had fled Russia due to mobilization and political persecution.
+Kazakhstan and Kyrgyzstan agreed to share personal data of Russians fleeing mobilization.